-- your final basic salary, which is the salary you receive as a judge immediately before you retire; and - the years of total service you have accumulated.
-(See page 21.)
+your final basic salary, which is the salary you receive as a judge immediately before you retire; and

+• the years of total service you have accumulated.
+(See page 12.)

 Each year you contribute 3.5% of your basic salary to the retirement plan.
-Your contribution is automatically deducted from your pay.
-(See page 8.)
+Your contribution is automatically deducted from your active judge salary.
+(See page 3.)

-If you leave the District of Columbia Judges' Retirement Plan before you are eligible to retire, you may apply for a lump sum refund of the contributions you have made, or you may elect to receive a deferred retirement benefit.
-(See page 11.)
+If you leave the District of Columbia Judges' Retirement Plan before you are eligible to start your annuity, you may apply for a lump sum refund of the contributions you have made, or you may elect to receive a deferred retirement benefit.
+(See page 4.)